 Christmas tree permits now available through Recreation.gov

-Fourth Graders with Every Kid Outdoors Passes Are Eligible for a Free Holiday Tree Permit
+Every Kid Outdoors Passes Grant Students a Free Christmas Tree Permit

 All fourth graders, or age equivalent, are eligible to receive an Every Kid Outdoors pass, which is good at 2,000-plus federally managed lands and water sites across the country between Sept.
-1, 2020 and Aug.
-30, 2021.
-Instructions on how fourth graders can obtain an Every Kid Outdoors pass or voucher is available at www.everykidoutdoors.gov.
+1, 2021 and Aug.
+30, 2022.

-Every Kid Outdoors pass holders are also eligible for a free holiday tree permit through their local National Forest.
-To obtain a free holiday tree permit, visit Recreation.gov to apply using the Every Kid Outdoors pass by checking the box indicating you have a pass and entering the pass or voucher number (a $2.50 reservation fee will be applied).
+Every Kid Outdoors pass/voucher holders are also eligible for a free holiday tree permit through their local national forest.
+To obtain a free holiday tree permit, visit Recreation.gov to apply using the Every Kid Outdoors pass/voucher by checking the box indicating you have a pass and entering the pass or voucher number (a $2.50 reservation fee will be applied).

 This kid has found the perfect tree for him (US Forest Service)